fleschutz/bulletproof-backups/README.md

 1. **Get the hard drive** with the *latest(!)* backup.
 Read [Logbook.csv](DATA/Logbook.csv) if in doubt.
 2. **Check** the hard drive.
 Read the [documents](docs/) if it's damaged.
 3. **Connect** the hard drive to your PC and open the folders: 📁*bulletproof-backups*, then 📁*DATA*.
-4. **Copy** or sync the missing or corrupted data back to the computer.
+4. **Copy** or sync the missing or corrupted data back to your PC.
 DO NOT move the data!
-Be careful to set source and destination correct!
+BE CAREFUL to set source and destination correct!
 5. **Disconnect** the drive *properly* and store it *carefully* in a *separate* and *secure* location again.

 💡 Hints